Computational Tools for Diachronic Linguistics

 verb=αἱρέω, voice=middle, aspect=perfective-> frequency by periodframe=[sub:nom, obj:acc, obl:dat]-> all verbs that license this frame, with diachronic trendverb=ἀκούω-> case distribution of its object (accusative vs genitive) across periods

-The database lives behind a small JSON-RPC interface; a Python client tools/valency_db.py will ship alongside the v0.5 release.
-The full SQL dump will be deposited at Zenodo as part of the v0.5 dataset record under CC-BY-4.0.
+The database lives behind a small JSON (a plain-text data format for structured records)-RPC interface; a Python client tools/valency_db.py will be released alongside the v0.5 release.
+The full SQL dump will be deposited at Zenodo as part of the v0.5 dataset record under CC-BY-4.0 (the Creative Commons Attribution 4.0 licence, which permits reuse with credit).

 Retranslation-pair browser (v0.5)